Find Answers to General Questions

 Approved consensus documents are reviewed between three and five years after publication.
-If a technical or environmental change warrants it, any document may be updated before the scheduled review date.
+If a technical or an environmental change warrants it, any document may be updated before the scheduled review date.
 At the close of each respective review period, the committee considers and responds to the comments and revises the document appropriately.
-Following approval by the appropriate consensus committee, the consensus document is published at the next level.
+Following approval by the appropriate technical committee, the consensus document is published at the next level.

 How can I receive a copy of the CLSI catalog?

 CLSI encourages you to view the online catalog or to shop online.
 The printed version of the CLSI catalog is distributed periodically.
 To receive a hard copy of the catalog, please e-mail firstname.lastname@example.org.